intelliware-coe-web/fast-check-workshop/README.md

 # Step 1: Identify the properties (5 minutes, +10 minute discussion)

+> Property based testing frameworks check the truthfulness of properties.
+A property is a statement like: for all (x, y, ...) such as precondition(x, y, ...) holds property(x, y, ...) is true. - `fast-check` docs

 With the people around you, identify other properties.
 (5 minutes)

 As an example:

-> Without any special prices defined, the total is the sum of all item prices.
+> for all lists of items such that none of the items have special prices the total is the sum of the item prices.

-## Property based tests

-From the `fast-check` docs, a property based test can be generalized as:

-> for all (x, y, ...)
-> such that precondition(x, y, ...) holds
-> property(x, y, ...) is true

 ## Things to look for